privacytools/services/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Request a feature
-about: Suggest an idea
+about: Suggest an idea for one of our services
 title: ''
 labels: enhancement
 assignees: ''